Chanson9892/click-counter/README.md

 Reset button resets the counter and the gradient.

 ### Deployment
-Check out the app here:
+Check out the demo here: https://chanson9892.github.io/click-counter/